ohussa/Titanic-data-analysis-SQL/README.md

 Females:Age group 21-30 has 91 survivors

 Males:Age group 21-30 has 43 survivors
+## 3-Visualisation:
+#### In this section we are using the query6_approximated_age_and_approx_cabin_output.csv file to visualise, since I simplified and approximated the ages and cabin numbers to ease visualization.

 ### Now let us see if we can see any relation between pclass,sex and age with survival of passengers.